For parents & caregivers:

 Chris Green, Program Director, GOS.

-733 is a public parking lot, and the opening to the Barber Scout Camp - do not proceed through the scout camp gate: park in the lot before it.
+733 is a public parking lot, and leads to the opening to the Barber Scout Camp - do not proceed through the scout camp gate: park in the lot before it.
 GOS instructors meet with participants at the RED dot and programs run at the BLUE dot.

 Drop - Off / Start time is listed on your confirmation of registration.

-GOS instructors wait for, and gather, participants for up to 15 minutes after start time.
+GOS instructors gather and wait for participants for up to 15 minutes after start time.
 If you arrive later than 15 minutes past, and / or no instructors are present, please escort your child into our program area (across bridge, indicated by blue dot above).

 If this is not possible, make arrangements for a meet-up with an instructor by phone.

 It is essential to make direct contact with a GOS instructor before leaving your child at a program, or driving away at pick-up. .Even just a wave or eye contact.

 Please do your best to arrive punctually at your pick-up time.
 Participants have already had a thrilling and exhausting experience, and instructors have other commitments.
 We get that life happens, and trust that parents will commit to arriving on-time, and communicate expected late arrivals with lead staff, by call or text.

 Instructors can accommodate late drop-offs or early pick-ups, but parents should also note that our programs are structured with an intentional progression throughout the day - where a unified start and good closure together is ideal.

 Communicating with GOS Program Instructors